 To answer this question, one can turn to the largest potential market for Russian goods today-the Chinese one, especially since the moment to enter it is now favorable: economic growth in the PRC has slowed and changes its quality-with growth due to exports or investments The country passes to growth at the expense of consumption.

 The same moment, although without binding to the Chinese market, is also accentuated by Moses Furshchik.
 In his opinion, effective practices for stimulating non-primary exports (primarily through REC) have been created in Russia, but in the medium term, the availability of a sufficient number of export products will become a problem.
-From the leading articles of Russian non-primary non-energy exports, exports are noted, the prospects for chemistry, metal products and weapons are most understandable, but if in the chemistry (in particular, in the segment of mineral fertilizers) the opportunities for further growth in exports are quite obvious, then on the other two items a significant increase is unlikely - First of all, because of restrictions on demand.
+From the leading articles of Russian non-primary non-energy exports, exports are noted, the prospects of chemistry, metal products and weapons are most understandable, but if in the chemistry (in particular, in the segment of mineral fertilizers) the opportunities for further growth in exports are quite obvious, then on the other two positions a significant increase is unlikely - first of all, because of restrictions on demand.